OkayHughes/open-lab-notebook/src/posts/glass_project/meshing.md

 almost certainly result in internal levelsets that are non-spherical.
 That is, the continuum analogue of the torus error I mention above occurs on a set of measure zero.
 Furthermore, vanishing gradients in this sort of mismatch would allow this as a valid solution to the strong form of the equations as well.

-The idea behind the third option is something like this: start with a